madsjulia/Mads.jl/examples/contamination/contamination.md

 * $t_1$ = Uniform(5, 40)
 * $v$ = LogUniform(0.1, 200)

-Spaghetti plots representing the prior uncertainties:
+Spaghetti plots representing the prior uncertainties (note that the uncertainties are not constrained by the observed data):

 ![](w01-w13a_w20a-prior-100-spaghetti.svg)

 The observation data are plotted as red dots.

-### Bayesian sensitivity analysis
+### Bayesian global sensitivity analysis

-Histograms and scatter plots of Bayesian MCMC results:
+Histograms and scatter plots of the Bayesian MCMC results:

 ![](w01-bayes.png)